Energy Dissipation Bounds for Autonomous Thermodynamic Cycles: Supplemental Material

 However, because we have not explicitly given a definition for $L$, this requirement is admittedly a little vague.
-One major complication in doing so arises from the fact that because we only care about the {\it total} dissipation bounds, we only want to keep the terms in $(\ref{eq:multivar_dissipation_form_2})$ that contribute to the leading order behavior of the {\it integral} of $(\ref{eq:multivar_dissipation_form_2})$.
+One major complication in doing so arises from the fact that because we only care about the {\it total} dissipation bounds, we only want to keep the terms in \rfeq{eq:sup_multivar_dissipation_form_2} that contribute to the leading order behavior of the {\it integral} of \rfeq{eq:sup_multivar_dissipation_form_2}.
 Thus, while it may be the case that for a specific point $\th_0$, the second order term dominates: $(v\tau)^2\p_\th^2\lam(\th_0) \gg (v\tau)\p_\th\lam(\th_0)$, we still want to drop the higher order term because its contribution to the total integral is subleading.
 The actual formal constraints dictating when this approximation is appropriate is further complicated by the unconstrained behavior of $\til{g}(\th)$ and $\lambda(\th)$.
 However, it should be clear that as we approach equilibrium behavior ($D$, $v\to 0$), the kept terms dominate over the dropped terms.
-We feel that the constraint given in $(\ref{eq:supplement_constraints})$ satisfactorily captures this idea.
+We feel that the constraint given in \rfeq{eq:sup_constraints} satisfactorily captures this idea.